How to Choose the Perfect Feature Wall Tile

 The mid-century modern design style mixes the old with the new, which offers lots of flexibility in terms of tile choice.
 The key is getting the right mix of new and old.
 Tile with splashes of colour, matte finishes, and retro designs are ideal.

-Some of the most popular mid-century modern tile designs in our collection include our Cameron Grey tile, Luxello Black tile, and Richmond Victoria tile.
+Some of the most popular mid-century modern tile designs in our collection would be encaustic tiles, such as our Richmond Burnley, Luxello Black, and Richmond Church tiles.

 Contemporary tile designs

-A few sound options for contemporary tile designs include our Hexia Rothko and Hexia Rapsodia tiles, Garden Green Feature Tile, and Tribal tile.
+A few sound options for contemporary tile designs include our Hexia Rothko and Hexia Rapsodia tiles and Garden Green Feature Tile tile.

 Industrial tile designs